 \subsection{Supplemental Proofs}

-\subsubsection{Proof of Lemma 1}
+\subsubsection{Proof of Lemma \ref{lem:markov}}

-\begin{proof}There exists a direct mapping from any outcome vector $o \in O$ to a deterministic reward vector $r$.
-Thus, for each index $i$ in the state $s_t$, there exists a mapping from $i$ to an outcome $o$ and a mapping from $o$ to $r$.
+\begin{proof} There exists a bijective mapping from any outcome vector $o \in O$ to a deterministic reward vector $r$.
+Thus, for each index $i$ in the state $s_t$, there exists a mapping from $i$ to an outcome $o$ and a mapping from $o$ to some reward vector $r$.